Internal Rate of Return (IRR)

 Let say a company’s hurdle rate is 12%, and one-year project A has an IRR of 25% whereas five-year project B has an IRR of 15%.
 If the decision will be solely based on IRR, it would be an unwise decision to choose project A over B, just because it has a greater return.

-Another very important point about the Internal Rate of Return (IRR), is that it assumes all positive cash flows of a project will be reinvested at the same rate as the project, instead of the company’s cost of capital.
-Therefore, IRR may not accurately reflect the profitability and cost of a project.
+Another very important point about the internal rate of return is that it assumes all positive cash flows of a project will be reinvested at the same rate as the project, instead of the company’s cost of capital.
+Therefore, internal rate of return may not accurately reflect the profitability and cost of a project.

 An analyst will alternatively use a modified internal rate of return (MIRR) to arrive at a more accurate measure.